 I’ve run further & faster now, but growing up the sight of my Dad grinding out a country half-marathon or returning from a cross-country run with his mates inspired a love of exercise.
 So, too, did the endless sets of tennis during which he’d ruthlessly cut a swathe through my defences until I was around 14 and decided that tennis was to be my main sport.
 Interestingly in losing to him I generally kept my cool and accepted my fate, whereas a loss to somebody of my own age would often yield tears and broken rackets.

 In one exultant year at our tennis club, the family won every men’s championship going.
-My brother and I each won two singles age groups and the doubles trophies to go with it, but the one that really mattered & I couldn’t bear to watch was Dad bringing home the Men’s Championship.
+My brother and I each won two junior singles age groups & the doubles trophies to go with it, but the one that really mattered and I couldn’t bear to watch was Dad bringing home the Men’s Championship.

 Now, as the lights fade out of these lifetimes, I’m struck (and terrified) by the prospect of mortality, my own included.